Qihoo360/doraemon/docs/CreateAlarmStrategies.md

 3. **The Duty Group**

-- For the duty group,Doraemon will send an HTTP GET request to the target server according to the DutyGroupUrl in the **[configuration file](ConfigurationItemDescription.md)** to get the group members,that is,`DutyGroupUrl?Teamid=1&day=2020-02-21`,where Teamid is the group's ID and day is the date of the day.Then,the target server needs to return the following JSON format information(account is the user who is on duty):
+- For the duty group,Doraemon will send an HTTP GET request to the target server according to the DutyGroupUrl in the **[configuration file](ConfigurationItemDescription.md)** to get the group members,that is,`DutyGroupUrl?Teamid=1&day=2020-02-21`,where Teamid is the group's ID and day is the date of the day.Then,the target server needs to return the following JSON format information(account is the user who is on duty).

 ```json
 {